Cooling gel-infused memory foam

 Both mattresses had noticeably reduced motion transfer compared to a typical innerspring mattress.
 The plush, fast-response foam lived up to the hype and added a lot to the sleeping experience.

-Overall, both mattresses we were surprised and impressed.
+Overall, both mattresses surprised and impressed.
 You don’t imagine something that comes in a box that small could possibly be more comfortable than the typical bulky luxury mattress.
 After sleeping on these Novillas, I may never buy a traditional mattress again!

 Keep reading to see our full Novilla Serenity review and our full Novilla Vitality review.